sanyokkua/NURE_ARKANOID/README.md

 # NURE_ARKANOID
-Game was created like example of a game on the XNA framework
+Game on the MonoGame framework.